Codemos-Inc/Auxiliary-Theme-Registry/TEMPLATE.md

 # \<registry-name\>

-    This is the community auxiliary theme registry from <owner>.
+This is a community auxiliary theme registry from <owner>.

 ### 🔗 Compatibility